 How to force restart an iPhone

-For newer iPhones starting with iPhone 8 can force a restart. iPhone 8, iPhone X, iPhone 11, iPhone SE (2020), and iPhone 12
+For newer iPhones starting with iPhone 8 can force restart the device. iPhone 8, iPhone X, iPhone 11, iPhone SE (2020), iPhone 12, and iPhone 13.

 On iPhone 7 and 7 Plus, press and hold the “Sleep/Wake” button and “Volume Down” buttons until the Apple logo appears.
 While on iPhone 6S or earlier, and iPhone SE (2016) — press and hold the “Sleep/Wake” and “Home” buttons together until the Apple logo appears.